-“Early 2022, my fiancé and I decided to start working towards our future as a family rather than individuals.
-This meant I unfortunately had to let my position at the refuge go, however I now have the time to focus on our dream.
+“Early 2022, my fiancé and I decided to start working toward our future as a family rather than as individuals.
+This meant I, unfortunately, had to let my position at the refuge go, however, I now have the time to focus on our dream.

-What top tips do you have for current students that would like to get into a similar industry?
+What top tips do you have for current students who would like to get into a similar industry?

 “The best advice I can give is to start volunteering around local shelters close to home.
 This gives you experience in the handling, care and other assets that you may need going into this field.
 This experience, along with the knowledge you gained from the course, will make a great looking resume, and help determine where exactly you want to push your future career.

 The second best advice is simply to try to retain as much information as possible.
-It is easier said then done, however the more sponge-like you can be, the better.
-This is a way to ensure that the animal you are working with in the future can have more then optimal care.
+It is easier said than done, however, the more sponge-like you can be, the better.
+This is a way to ensure that the animal you are working with in the future can have more than optimal care.